-The revised 2014/15 to 2017/18 capital budget was approved by Cabinet on 19 November 2014.
-Since that date, the Capital Member Officer Working Group (MOWG) has approved a number of revisions to the capital budget.
-The table below details the latest revised capital budget for the period 2014/15 to 2017/18 including the revisions approved by MOWG whilst also providing details of the financing.
+101 The revised 2014/15 to 2017/18 capital budget was approved by Cabinet on 11 February 2015.
+The table below details the latest revised capital budget for the period 2014/15 to 2017/18 including the revisions approved by Cabinet whilst also providing details of the financing.
 Further details of the current Capital Programme can be found at Appendix 8.